-Raminta Šerkšnytė has collaborated with the Kremerata Baltica Chamber Orchestra (under the artistic director Gidon Kremer), the Bavarian Radio Symphony Orchestra (conductor Mariss Jansons), conductor Mirga Gražinytė-Tyla and the New York Philharmonic Orchestra, the Royal Concertgebow Orchestra, the City of Birmingham Symphony Orchestra, the Konzerthausorchester Berlin, the Juilliard Orchestra, the Lithuanian National Symphony Orchestra (conductor Modestas Pitrėnas), the St. Christopher Chamber Orchestra (conductor Donatas Katkus), Les Percussions de Strasbourg, violinists Gidon Kremer, Irvine Arditti, Hugo Ticciati and with many other musicians.
+Raminta Šerkšnytė has collaborated with the Kremerata Baltica Chamber Orchestra (under the artistic director Gidon Kremer), the Bavarian Radio Symphony Orchestra (conductor Mariss Jansons), conductor Mirga Gražinytė-Tyla and the New York Philharmonic Orchestra, the Royal Concertgebow Orchestra, the City of Birmingham Symphony Orchestra, the Konzerthausorchester Berlin, the Lithuanian National Symphony Orchestra (conductor Modestas Pitrėnas), the St. Christopher Chamber Orchestra (conductors Donatas Katkus and Modestas Barkauskas), Les Percussions de Strasbourg, violinists Gidon Kremer, Irvine Arditti, Hugo Ticciati and with many other musicians.
 Her music has been performed in numerous concerts around the globe, at such venues as the Lincoln Center (New York), the Wiener Musikverein, the Concertgebouw (Amsterdam), the Berlin Philharmonic, the Paris Philharmonic.
 Her music has been featured at the following festivals: the ISCM World Music Days (Hong Kong, Tongyeong, Gent, Zagreb and Vilnius), the Gaudeamus Music Week (Amsterdam), the Baltic Sea Festival (Sweden), the Lucerne Festival, to name a few.
 As a composer, she has received commissions from the Swedish Radio, Bavarian Radio (Germany), Kronberg Academy (Germany), the National Flute Association (USA) and other organisations.

 Prizes, Awards, Publishers

 In 2008, Raminta Šerkšnytė became the youngest Lithuanian composer to be awarded the Lithuanian National Prize for Culture and Arts (the highest artistic distinction in Lithuania).
 She is also winner of the composition competition Le Coup de Coeur des Jeunes Mélomanes(the Prince Pierre Foundation, Monaco, 2011), after being nominated by Arvo Pärt.
 In 2020 she was nominated and shortlisted for a Gramophone Classical Music Award.
 In 2005 she was a finalist for the Gaudeamus International Composers Award (Amsterdam).
 In 2005 and 2011 her works were among the top ten highest scoring compositions at the International Rostrum of Composers.
 Her other awards and commendations include the Golden Stage Cross (recognition as the best Lithuanian theatre composer in 2005) and several prizes by the Lithuanian Composers’ Union in recent years.
 Raminta Šerkšnytė’s music is included in releases by Deutsche Grammophon, Nonesuch, BR-Klassik, Sono Luminus and Music Information Centre Lithuania.
 She belongs to the artists agency Dr. Raab & Dr. Böhm.

 Education and work